mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 message_length = ProtoField.int32("mongodb.message_length", "messageLength", base.DEC)
 ```

-The first argument is used as a label in the filter settings, second is used as a label in the subtree and the last
+The first argument is used as a label in the filter settings, second is used as a label in the sub
-is used to decide how the variable's value should be displayed.
-In this case I want to show the value in decimal, but
+tree and the last is used to decide how the variable's value should be displayed.
+In this case I
-I could also use `base.HEX` to show it in hexadecimal format.
+want to show the value in decimal, but I could also use `base.HEX` to show it in hexadecimal format.
 Hexadecimal format doesn't work for int32 though.

 `ProtoField` has several types of functions we can use: `uint8()`, `uint16()`, `string()` and so on.
-We have to use the
-one that matches the specification.
-A list of all the functions can be found [here][protofield-functions].
+We have to use the one that matches the specification.
+A list of all the functions can be found
+[here][protofield-functions].

 We then add the field to the `fields` table of the protocol: